 The Company holds warrants and options in certain portfolio companies in an effort to achieve additional investment return.
-In holding such warrants and options, the Company bears the risk of an unfavorable change in the value of the underlying equity interest.
-The aggregate fair value of warrants and options at June 30, 2013 and December 31, 2012 represented 3.2% and 2.4%, respectively, of the Company's net assets.
+In purchasing warrants and options, the Company bears the risk of an unfavorable change in the value of the underlying equity interest.
+The aggregate fair value of warrants and options as of June 30, 2014 and December 31, 2013 represents 1.2% and 4.3%, respectively, of the Company's net assets.